 - Allow subtabs off the node as panels.
 This would allow a single node to easily have a cluster of pages, all of which would be panels attached to the node.

-For many of these features, volunteers wishing to help develop them would be greatly appreciated, as the author may not have the necessary time and resources to complete these on his own.
+For many of these features, volunteers wishing to help develop them would be greatly appreciated, as the author may not have the necessary time to complete these on his own.